SHsuperCM/CITResewn/docs/usage/mod_authors.md

 ```

 If CIT Resewn is present(and Fabric API), it will load that cit from the mod jar.
-Now if you have 2 or more golden sticks, the `multiple_golden_sticks_2.png` texture will
+And if you have 2 or more golden sticks, the `multiple_golden_sticks_2.png` texture will
 be used instead of `golden_stick.png`!

 ## API